psychomita/DAA-PCC-CSBS691/Floyd Warshall's Algorithm/PROBLEM.md

 <br/>

 ```
-Your task is to implement the Floyd-Warshall Algorithm to determine the strongest and shortest connection path
+Implement the Floyd-Warshall Algorithm to determine the strongest and shortest connection path
 between every pair of professionals.